Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: dc and ac charge pumping

 where $\lambda_{\rm R}=\hbar/(\alpha_{\rm R}m)$ is the Rashba precession length.
-Equation \eqref{pumpedRash} shows that a dc current is injected transverse to the precession axis and an ac current is generated along it, which is expected from the standard theory, Eqs. \eqref{eq:spt1}-\eqref{eq:spt2}.
-The very same angular dependence is obtained.
-We emphasize that this expression is correct in the limit of small spin-orbit coupling and only accounts for the intrinsic contribution to the charge pumping, disregarding the Fermi surface breathing.
+Equation \eqref{pumpedRash} shows that a dc current is injected transverse to the precession axis and an ac current is generated along it, which is similar to the standard theory, Eq. \eqref{eq:spt1}.
+The Berry curvature induces both ac and dc responses [first two terms in Eq. \eqref{pumpedRash}] while the Fermi surface breathing produces an ac current along ${\bf x}$, but not along ${\bf y}$ [third term in Eq. \eqref{pumpedRash}].
+We emphasize that this expression is correct in the limit of small spin-orbit coupling.
+Higher harmonics appear at higher orders in spin-orbit coupling.